CodeChrisB/DartTime/README.md

-Light Indicator | Change the light when a dart hits or misses a target | ✔️ Real Dart Display | Being able to phyisically see the darts that are left in the game | ✔️ Difficulties | Have multiple Difficulties that  each spawn more Obstacles | ✔️
+Light Indicator | Change the light when a dart hits or misses a target | ✔️ Real Dart Display | Being able to phyisically see the darts that are left in the game | ✔️ Difficulties | Have multiple Difficulties that  each spawn more Obstacles | ✔️ End Screen | After the game is over (No time/darts left) There should be the option to retry or go to main menu |
+Pause Menu | At any time in the game there should be a way to pause it and have acess to a small menu |

 ## Screenshots